volitank/nala/docs/nala-autoremove.8.rst

 		Automatically select `yes` for any prompts which may need your input.

+		If the configuration option `assume_yes` is true, this switch will set it back to default behavior

 	`-n`, `--assume-no`

 		Automatically select `no` for any prompts which may need your input.